 Use signposts, also known as discourse markers.
 In educational discourse, the term 'signpost' is used to denote a word or phrase that directs students' awareness and understanding in certain directions.
-For instance, when a faculty member uses the signpost 'In other words', s/he is indicating that a previous point is being repeated in a slightly different way.
+For instance, when a faculty member uses the signpost 'In other words', they are indicating that a previous point is being repeated in a slightly different way.
 Implicitly, students understand that if the faculty member is repeating the point, then it must be important and they are more likely than not to note it down.
 Examples of commonly used signposts include (but are not limited to):

 - This is important because...

-- Remember: ...
+- Remember ...

 - On the one hand... on the other...